 As a reminder, ensure babies are developmentally ready for finger foods before feeding these banana baby pancakes so as to not be a choking hazard.

 Also, since these contain eggs, watch out for a possible allergic response if this is your baby’s first time encountering eggs.

 Three-Ingredient Baby Cereal Pancakes

 - 1 medium-sized ripe banana mashed nice and smooth

 - ¼ cup rice or oatmeal baby cereal

-- Stir all three ingredients together in a bowl.
+- Mix all three ingredients together in a bowl.

 - Spoon batter onto griddle into desired size of pancakes.
-I like small pancakes because they make good finger foods!
-If it turns out your pancakes are too squishy or runny for your tastes, try adding a little extra rice cereal to firm them up so you can turn them more easily.
+Small pancakes make better finger foods and are also easier to cook throuhg.
+If your pancakes are too squishy or runny, add extra cereal to firm them up so you can turn them more easily.